araamz/Toy-Database/README.md

-# Toy-Database-Project
+# Toy-Database

 This GitHub repository is made to store the database project from CS 457: Database Management Systems course at the University of Nevada, Reno. `README.md` is composed of all the Project Assignments documentation that describe the iteration of the toy database.

-# Project Assignmnet 1 Documentation
+# Project Assignment 1 Documentation

 - Author: Araam Zaremehrjardi
 - Assignment: Project Assignment 1 - Metadata Management